xp_process⚓︎

 ⚓︎

-to yield a new xpSpace
+Project along inner_acces to yield a new xpSpace with dims outer_dims

-The entries of this xpSpace
+The entries of this xpSpace are themselves xpSpaces, with dims inner_dims,

 each one regrouping the entries with the same (projected) coordinate.

-Note: this method could also be called groupby
+Note: this method could also be called groupby.

-Note: this method is also called by __getitem__(key)
+Note: this method is also called by __getitem__(key) if key is dict.

 subspace(**kwargs)